Updated: Apr 27

 Vermicast contains myriad nutrients that are plant-available and released gradually into the soil.

-Ideally vermicast has a neutral pH (ours typically comes in at 6.8 - 7.0), so it will not burn plants and helps create a perfect environment for all the right microbes and fungi to thrive.
+Ideally vermicast has a neutral pH, so it will not burn plants and helps create a perfect environment for all the right microbes and fungi to thrive.

 Vermicast contains beneficial acids (humic and fulvic) which work by dissolving otherwise insoluble minerals, stimulating plant growth.